-The above-captioned matter was heard as a contested case on August 20, 2015 and October 26, 2015, at which times the complainant and the respondents appeared, stipulated to certain facts and presented testimony, exhibits and argument on the complaint.
-For purposes of hearing, the matter was consolidated with Docket #FIC 2015-281; Nancy Chapman v.
-Shirley Mosby, Member, Board of Education, Norwalk Public Schools; and Board of Education, Norwalk Public Schools.
+The above-captioned matter was heard as a contested case on October 26, 2015, at which time the complainant and the respondents appeared, stipulated to certain facts and presented testimony, exhibits and argument on the complaint.

-At the August 20, 2015 contested case hearing, counsel for the respondent Board (the "Board") appeared and moved to be dismissed from this matter.
+Prior to the contested case hearing, counsel for the Board of Education (the "Board") filed a motion to be dismissed from this matter.
 The Board contended that it had not received the request for records at issue in this case and that it was not in possession of any of the requested records.
-The complainant conceded that his request had been directed solely to Respondent Mosby ("Mosby" or the "respondent") and that, when he filed his appeal with the Commission, he was appealing solely from Mosby's denial of his request.
-The complainant represented that he had no objection to the motion to dismiss being granted as long as the case proceeded against Mosby.
-Based on these arguments and representations, the Board's motion was granted.
+The complainant responded in writing to the Board's motion to dismiss, indicating that he did not believe that the Board had any knowledge of or access to the information he was seeking from Respondent Mosby ("Mosby" or the "respondent").
+In addition, the complainant did not object to the motion.
+Based on these arguments and representations, the Board's motion to dismiss was granted.